Did someone say termites?!

 Common Home Inspection Issues:

-Check 1: First things first: On the initial viewing of the home, don’t forget to take a walk around the exterior of the home, this way you will make sure you don’t need a carpenter ants exterminator coming to your home.
+Check 1: First things first: On the initial viewing of the home, don’t forget to take a walk around the exterior of the home, this way you will make sure you don’t need an exterminator coming to your home.
 Make sure you are able to see the foundation (Travis says about 6 inches should be visible above the grade).
 Look for any large cracks along the foundation, or running along the exterior walls of the property.
 Scan the building for signs of termites or other insects.
 Termites typically leave a tunnel of dirt, so if you spot one of these (see below) you may need to have a termite inspector come take a look and prescribe treatment.
 Given Houston’s climates, termites are a common issue, so keep that in mind.

 Check #2: Take a glance at the A/C condenser unit (for those of us less than knowledgeable–the big metal box outside that is always making noise..).
 Check to see if it looks damaged, aged, or is obstructed by plants or shrubs as this could indicate less than optimum functionality.
-If the condenser isn’t outside on your initial walk around the home, it is most likely on the roof–don’t grab your ladder, the commercial air conditioning services will take a look at it for you!
+If the condenser isn’t outside on your initial walk around the home, it is most likely on the roof!

 Check #3: If the roof is easily visible, eyeball it for buckling or waving in the shingles and roof line.
 This could indicate that a new roof is needed, but your home inspector will give you more information on that as well during the inspection.